iotaledger/wallet.rs/docs/docs/libraries/README.md

 As well as the [Rust](rust/README.md) source.

 ## Getting Started
-It is recommended to start your interactions with IOTA on a  _testnet_  network.
+We recommended that you start your interactions with IOTA on a _testnet_ network.
 You can use this API load balancer: `api.lb-0.testnet.chrysalis2.com`

 A network explorer is available at [IOTA Tangle Explorer](https://explorer.iota.org/testnet).